build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ![Image depicts a Container vs a Virtual Machine.
 How Docker abstracts the underlying Operating System from the App, it's binaries and libraries.](images/docker.jpg)

-### Why use containers?
+### Why Use Containers?

 Launching a container with a new release of code can be done without significant deployment overhead.
 Code built in a container on a developer's local machine can be moved to a test instance by moving the container without requiring recompiling.
 This increases the operational development speed.
 At build time, this container can be linked to other containers required to run the application stack.

-#### Dependency control and improved pipeline
+#### Dependency Control and Improved Pipeline

-A Docker container image is a point-in-time capture of an application 's code and dependencies.
+A Docker container image is a point-in-time capture of an application's code and dependencies.
 This helps an engineering organization create standard pipelines for the application lifecycle.
-For example
+For example:

 - Developers build and run the container locally.